achul123/MujinaBaseV2/README.md

 # MujinaBaseV2

-An injectable java cheat base for minecraft with a cool event system, loaded with C++, that can remap to work on vanilla, forge and lunar client
+An injectable Java cheat base for Minecraft with a cool event system, loaded with C++, that can be remapped to work on Vanilla, Forge, and Lunar Client

-The base is for 1.7.10 minecraft. \
+The base is for Minecraft 1.7.10. \
-and works only on windows.
+and works only on Windows.

-This is not a way to inject Forge / Fabric mods, it only allows you to build an injectable jar that can access minecraft classes, as well as slightly modify existing minecraft methods' implementations using events.\
+This is not a way to inject Forge / Fabric mods, it only allows you to build an injectable JAR that can access Minecraft classes, as well as slightly modify existing Minecraft methods' implementations using events.\
-Which means to actually make use of that base, you need to understand the minecraft source code, and know exactly which part of it you wish to modify, and what you wanna add to it.
+Which means to actually make use of that base, you need to understand the Minecraft source code, and know exactly which part of it you wish to modify, and what you wanna add to it.
 # Building

-The project is meant to be fully portable, so it should work on any windows environment by running [build_srg.bat](build_srg.bat) (for forge) or [build_vanilla.bat](build_vanilla.bat) (for vanilla), [build_named.bat](build_named.bat) (for lunar) without manually installing dependencies or building tools.\
+The project is meant to be fully portable, so it should work on any Windows environment by running [build_srg.bat](build_srg.bat) (for Forge) or [build_vanilla.bat](build_vanilla.bat) (for Vanilla), [build_named.bat](build_named.bat) (for Lunar) without manually installing dependencies or building tools.\
-However the maven project relies on multiple online repositories, which could break the build if they were to go offline. \
+However the Maven project relies on multiple online repositories, which could break the build if they were to go offline. \
-The compiled dll will be saved in `build/JarLoader.dll`
+The compiled DLL will be saved in `build/JarLoader.dll`

-By default the dll should print "hello from Mujina" in chat on inject and "bye from Mujina" on uninject. \
+By default the DLL should print "hello from Mujina" in chat on inject and "bye from Mujina" on uninject. \
 It also has some code to showcase how you can use the event system:
-- xray, (enable it by pressing x, you may also need to disable smooth lighting and fog to see the blocks properly). \
+- Xray, (enable it by pressing x, you may also need to disable smooth lighting and fog to see the blocks properly). \
 - 4 blocks reach enabled by default
 - the client brand name sent to the server on login has "Mujina Boosted" appended And maybe some other test code I forgot to mention here